 This is the kind of home improvement loan where you borrow a certain amount from a bank or any other institution, and the interest rate depends on your credit score, the amount you’re borrowing, and the loan term.

-These come under the category of unsecured loans, since you don’t have to pay any collateral, and the interest rate is higher when compared to the secured loans.
+These are in the category of unsecured loans, since you don’t have to pay any collateral, and the interest rate is higher when compared to the secured loans.

 Related: What is Loan Collateral?

-A personal loan, too, does not require any collateral, and neither does it put any of your assets at risk.
-Going for a secured personal loan is better than going for an unsecured one, as it provides you with a lower interest rate as well as a more substantial loan amount.
+A personal loan does not require any collateral; therefore, it doesn’t put any of your assets at risk.
+Attempting to get a secured personal loan is better than going for an unsecured one, as it provides you with a lower interest rate and a more substantial loan amount.

-The period of repayment for a personal loan is usually shorter than that of a home equity loan as a result of which you pay lesser interest over time.
+The repayment period for a personal loan is usually shorter than that of a home equity loan as a result of which you pay lesser interest over time.

-These kinds of loans let you have an unsecured home improvement loan.
-What happens with a peer-to-peer loan is that numerous investors fund your loan by providing small amounts, and all you have to do are monthly repayments.
+These kinds of loans allow you to have an unsecured home improvement loan.
+A peer-to-peer loan is one where numerous investors fund your loan by providing small amounts, and all you have to do are monthly repayments.

-Your interest rate will be attached to your credit score, repayment period, and the amount you require to borrow, much like any other kind of loan.
+Your interest rate will be determined by your credit score, repayment period, and the amount you require to borrow, much like any other loan.
 These loans tend to have shorter repayment periods so that you can get out of them quicker.

-The interest rate on a peer-to-peer loan, however, is often higher than other kinds of home improvement loans.
+However, the interest rate on a peer-to-peer loan is often higher than that of other kinds of home improvement loans.